siposdani87/sui-js/website/blog/2021-08-20-welcome/index.md

 There are many built-in features like:

-- controllers and services DI injections
+- controllers and services with DI injections
 - storage handlers
 - form and input fields with errors
 - route and states